elijahr/multilint/README.md

 This will run the linters and formatters automatically when you make a git commit.

-If any issues are found which cannot be automatically fixed, the commit will be prevented and an error message will be shown.
+If any issues are found which cannot be automatically fixed, the commit will be blocked and an error message will be shown indicating any necessary changes.

 ## Installation: GitHub Actions